 The board uses EZ Debug LEDs for troubleshooting and comes with 6 total fan headers that include the CPU fan and water pump connectors.
 At the I/O there are mostly USB 3.2 ports and also a Type C port for USB type C devices.
 For updating the BIOS, you will also get a BIOS Flash button on the I/O and a Realtek 1G LAN port.

-Best Value- Gigabyte X570 AORUS Elite
+Gigabyte X570 Aorus Elite

-If you want the best value motherboard, then the Gigabyte X570 Aorus Elite is a top-quality motherboard under $200 with powerful VRM, features and aesthetics.
-It features 12+2 power phase VRM with doublers that are enough for overclocking even an 8 core processor like Ryzen 7 5800X and has grooved heatsinks with RGB lighting on the VRM.
+If you want the best value motherboard, then the Gigabyte X570 Aorus Elite is a top-quality motherboard under $200 with powerful VRM, features, and aesthetics.
+It features 12+2 power phase VRM with doublers that are enough for overclocking even an 8-core processor like Ryzen 7 5800X and has grooved heatsinks with RGB lighting on the VRM.

-The VRM uses Intersil Digital PWM controller and DrMos that provides higher current support and continuous current for each power stage.
-This should enable the full potential of 5600X without increasing its temperature a lot with the help of a decent AIO CPU cooler like EVGA CLC 240.
+The VRM uses an Intersil Digital PWM controller and DrMos that provides higher current support and continuous current for each power stage.
+This should enable the full potential of the 5600X without increasing its temperature a lot with the help of a decent AIO CPU cooler like EVGA CLC 240.

 The board also has a USB Type C header that is handy and useful with a case having a Type C port on the front panel.
-The board, unfortunately, doesn’t have any BIOS FLASH button like MPG X570 Gaming Plus and has only 4x Fan headers in total but without any doubt, it is the best overclocking board for 5600X for less than $200.
+The board, unfortunately, doesn’t have any BIOS FLASH button like MPG X570 Gaming Plus and has only 4x Fan headers in total but without any doubt, it is the best overclocking board for the 5600X for less than $200.